legal88customs/user-friendly/README.md

 # User Friendly — Simple Starter

-This is a very simple demo you can open with a web browser to get started.
+This is a very simple demo and the core product code for User Friendly.
+The repository core is proprietary and is intended to remain private.
+To request licensing, demos, or partnerships, contact legal88customs at legal88customs@gmail.com.

 How to open (beginner-friendly):
 1. Download the three files (index.html, styles.css, app.js) into the same folder on your computer.